briggsb9/agw-pbrouting-appserv-auth/README.md

 ### Option 2: Code-Based Authentication with Host Header Override

 For scenarios requiring more flexibility, implementing custom authentication within the app code can be beneficial.
 This allows for handling authentication requests programmatically, which can help with maintaining control over redirect paths and headers.
-With this approach the user can be presented with a custom login page before accessing the app.
+With this approach the user can also be presented with a custom login page before accessing the app.

-Note: The steps below assume you have an existing Azure App Service and an Azure Application Gateway set up with [path-based routing](https://learn.microsoft.com/en-us/azure/application-gateway/create-url-route-portal) rules.
+Note: The guidance below assume you have an existing Azure App Service and an Azure Application Gateway set up with [path-based routing](https://learn.microsoft.com/en-us/azure/application-gateway/create-url-route-portal) rules.

-#### Additional Steps:
+#### Considerations:
 1. **Set up Authentication in Code**: Configure your app to authenticate users using a code-based approach with Microsoft Entra ID.
 Refer to the [Quickstart for Python Flask web app](https://learn.microsoft.com/en-us/entra/identity-platform/quickstart-web-app-python-flask?tabs=windows) to set up authentication with a sample app.

 2. **App Registration Adjustments**: Ensure the redirect URI in the app registraion matches that of your app hostname and path.
 For the quickstart this will be 'https://YOURDOMAIN.COM/YOURPATH/getAToken'